Active Perception Agent for Omnimodal Audio-Video Understanding: Experimental Results

 \textbf{Benchmarks.} We evaluate our method on three widely-used audio-video understanding benchmarks: Daily-Omni~\cite{zhou2025daily}, OmniVideoBench~\cite{li2025omnivideobench}, and WorldSense~\cite{hong2025worldsense}.
 Daily-Omni primarily evaluates performance on short-form video segments with durations of 30s and 60s, whereas OmniVideoBench comprehensively assesses audio-visual understanding capabilities in long-form videos.
 Complementarily, WorldSense gauges multimodal comprehension across eight distinct domains, focusing specifically on medium-length videos.

 \textbf{Compared Methods.} We compare our agent with open-source MLLMs: VideoLLaMA2~\cite{damonlpsg2024videollama2}, Ola~\cite{liu2025ola}, Unified-IO-2~\cite{lu2024unified}, Qwen2.5-Omni~\cite{xu2025qwen2}, Qwen2.5-VL~\cite{bai2025qwen2}, Baichuan-Omni-1.5~\cite{li2025baichuan}, video-SALMONN 2 ~\cite{sun2024video,tang2025video}, Qwen3-VL~\cite{bai2025qwen3vl} and the state-of-the-art model Qwen3-Omni~\cite{xu2025qwen3}.
 And various closed-source MLLMs: Gemini2.5-Flash~\cite{comanici2025gemini}, GPT-4o~\cite{openai2023gpt4}, Gemini2.0-Flash, and OpenAI o3.
-In addition, we also compare with the SOTA agent-based audio-video understanding framework: Daily-Omni~\cite{zhou2025daily} and Xgc-avis~\cite{cao2025xgc}.
+In addition, we also compare with the SoTA agent-based audio-video understanding framework: Daily-Omni~\cite{zhou2025daily} and Xgc-avis~\cite{cao2025xgc}.
 These approaches are predicated on static or semi-rigid agent workflows to varying degrees, standing in distinct contrast to the dynamic adaptability of our proposed framework.
 We also compare with the video understanding agent DVD~\cite{zhang2025deep}.

-\textbf{Implementation Details.} For the core of the agent, we will use OpenAI o3 as the brain because of its excellent reasoning capabilities.
+\textbf{Implementation Details.} For the core of the agent, we use OpenAI o3 as the brain because of its excellent reasoning capabilities.
 We restrict the maximum number of iteration steps to 30.
 Regarding the component modules, we employ Qwen3-VL as the backbone for video perception and utilize Qwen3-Omni for audio global caption and ASR.
-Additionally, we select Gemini-2.5-Flash for the event perception tool and $\mathcal{T}_{\text{AQ}}$, capitalizing on its superior temporal grounding capabilities.
-To streamline execution, we explicitly disable the internal Chain-of-Thought (CoT) reasoning mechanism for all tools.
-For the DVD~\cite{zhang2025deep}, we used the official code for evaluation and set the FPS to 5 for fair comparison.
-For our tools $\mathcal{T}_{\text{VGA}}$ and $\mathcal{T}_{\text{VCA}}$, we set the video sampling FPS to 2 and 5, respectively.
+Additionally, we select Gemini-2.5-Flash for the event perception tool and $\mathcal{T}_{\text{AQ}}$, capitalizing on its better time grounding capabilities.
+For more information, see Appendix~\ref{sec:appendix_implementation}.